Von Miller

-Vonnie B'VSean Miller (born March 26, 1989) is an American professional football linebacker for the Washington Commanders of the National Football League (NFL).
+Vonnie B'VSean Miller (born March 26, 1989) is an American professional football outside linebacker for the Dallas Cowboys of the National Football League (NFL).
 Miller played college football for the Texas A&M Aggies, where he earned consensus All-American honors and the 2010 Butkus Award.
 He was selected by the Denver Broncos with the second overall pick in the 2011 NFL draft.
 Miller has been a seven-time All-Pro selection and eight-time Pro Bowl selection during his career.

-As of 2024, he has the most career sacks of any active player and the most career sacks in Broncos history with 110.5.
-At the conclusion of the 2015 NFL season, Miller was named Super Bowl MVP in Super Bowl 50.
+As of August 2026, he has the most career sacks of any active player and the most career sacks in Broncos history with 110.5.
+At the conclusion of the 2015 NFL season, Miller was named the MVP of Super Bowl 50.
 In 2021, Miller was traded to the Los Angeles Rams and was a member of the team that won Super Bowl LVI.
-Miller later played with the Buffalo Bills from 2022 to 2024.
+Miller later played with the Buffalo Bills from 2022 to 2024 and with the Washington Commanders in 2025.